FrezsSec/Cybersecurity-Lab-Security-Monitoring-Attack-Simulation/README.md

     ```
  - Double-click the downloaded installer file and follow the on-screen prompts to complete the installation, including any necessary dependencies like Microsoft Visual C++ 2019.
 Once installed, VirtualBox will launch automatically.

-## Creating a Windows 10 Virtual Machine
+## Installing Windows 10 Virtual Machine

 1. Navigate to this [link](https://www.microsoft.com/en-us/software-download/windows10) and download the Media Creation Tool to generate the Windows 10 ISO image.
 2. Open VirtualBox and click "New" to create a new virtual machine.
 Select a name for the virtual machine (e.g., Windows 10).
 Then browse to the ISO image folder, double-click it, and tick "Skip unattended installation."
 Finally, click "Next."